CAGD 170: Project 1

 The Game

-The new game dubbed “Ten Piles Solitaire” consisted of getting a standard deck of playing cards with fifty-four cards including the jokers, dealing the deck as evenly as possible into ten play piles, four piles will have an extra card removing the element of a stockpile.
+The new game, dubbed “Ten Piles Solitaire,” consisted of getting a standard deck of playing cards with fifty-four cards, including the jokers, dealing the deck as evenly as possible into ten play piles, with four piles having an extra card, removing the element of a stockpile.

 The Starting Board

-From then on the objective is to sort the piles of cards into the correct foundational piles, excluding the jokers which would stay on the playing field once the game is finished.
-The foundational piles follow the same rules of traditional solitaire where they are in ascending order, the same color, and, suit-matched.
-However, the play piles are altered to where they do not need to alternate colors while being placed in descending order.
-Jokers are wild cards that can mimic any card the player needs at that precise moment, when there is an open spot on the field Kings, Queens, Jacks, and Jokers can placed there to provide more maneuverability.
+From then on, the objective is to sort the piles of cards into the correct foundational piles, excluding the jokers, which would stay on the playing field once the game is finished.
+The foundational piles follow the same rules of traditional solitaire, where they are in ascending order, the same color, and suit-matched.
+However, the play piles are altered so that they do not need to alternate colors while being placed in descending order.
+Jokers are wild cards that can mimic any card the player needs at that precise moment, when there is an open spot on the field.
+Kings, Queens, Jacks, and Jokers can be placed there to provide more maneuverability.

-The result of all these innovative modifications creates a form of Solitare that is more balanced making it more accessible to newer and younger players while still retaining the core fundamentals of traditional Solitare’s exciting atmosphere that draws in the more seasoned players.
+The result of all these innovative modifications creates a form of Solitaire that is more balanced, making it more accessible to newer and younger players while still retaining the core fundamentals of traditional Solitaire’s exciting atmosphere that draws in the more seasoned players.

 Taken Mid-play Session